NotWoowoo/honey-comb/README.md

 Honey_comb can function as a standard delay or as a comb filter, but it's probably most interesting as a sound design tool.

-**Important:** Yes, it's called *honey_comb* (with the underscore, all lowercase), because apparently there's already a plugin called *honeycomb*.
+**Important:** Yes, it's called *honey_comb* (with the underscore, all lowercase), because apparently there's already a plugin called *Honeycomb*.
 Hopefully this differentiates the names enough to avoid chaos.

 ## Download